Paolo Pedercini: Works and activism

 In April 2009, Pedercini initially bowed to complaints from the Organisation of the Islamic Conference by removing Faith Fighter from their site, but later put up a new version that gives the player the choice between a full and a censored version.
 Pedercini has later started producing a mock sequel that sarcastically pretends to promote religious pluralism and tolerance.
 Both games have since been put back on the website.

-In September 2011, Pedercini released a game entitled Phone Story for smartphones that was promptly banned from the Apple iTunes Store.
+In September 2011, Pedercini released a game entitled Phone Story for smartphones that was banned from the Apple iTunes Store.
 Phone Story focused on what Pedercini considered the "dark side" of smartphone manufacturing.
 When Apple banned the game, he released the game for the Android market.

 For the tenth anniversary of Molleindustria, the original manifesto was translated into English for the first time.